LATITUDE

 WINERIES

-The Rose Valley is located in a region surrounded by mountains with the Balkan Mountains (Stara Planina) to the north, preventing the cold air from settling in the valley.
+The Rose Valley is located in a region surrounded by mountains with the Balkan Mountains (Stara Planina) to the north, preventing the cold air from settling in the Valley.
 This prevents the vineyards from being affected by extreme temperatures and allows the wines produced in the region to be of excellent quality.
-In addition, the Balkan Mountains provide the valley with excellent ventilation.
+In addition, the Balkan Mountains provide the Valley with excellent ventilation.
+During the rose-picking season, which lasts from May to June, the area is covered with multi-colored flowers and gives off a pleasant scent, adding to its charm and appeal.
+The traditional gathering of roses is typically a woman's task and requires great dexterity.

-On the other hand, this region is dominated by brown and cinnamon forest soils, which offer ideal conditions for growing grapes.
+The soil of this Bulgarian wine region is dominated by brown and cinnamon forest soils, which offer ideal conditions for growing grapes.
 These soils are generally highly fertile.
 They contain a rich organic matter content, which provides essential nutrients for grapevine growth and development.
 These soils are typically well-balanced in terms of nitrogen, phosphorus, and potassium, which are vital for healthy grapevine growth and fruit production.
-The soils also offer good drainage which makes them disease resistant to certain grapevine diseases, such as phylloxera, a devastating pest that affects vine roots.
+The soils also offer good drainage, which makes them resistant to certain grapevine diseases, such as phylloxera, a devastating pest that affects vine roots.
 The loose structure and adequate drainage of these soils make it more challenging for phylloxera to infest and damage the root systems of grapevines.

 Bulgaria is a very small country.
 You can drive across the country in as little as 6 hours.
 As such, the wine regions do not have their own Sustainability programs but rather work at the national level.
 In general, the sustainability programs in Bulgaria focus on various aspects such as vineyard management, winemaking processes, energy usage, water conservation, waste management, and social responsibility.
 Some of the common sustainability practices implemented by wineries and wine regions include:

 The Rose Valley wine region stands out especially for its excellent quality dry white wines, which will surely surprise you thanks to their freshness and aromatic profile.
-In particular, one of the wines we recommend you to try is Red Misket.
-Fun fact: despite its name, this variety is not red, but rather white with pinkish skin.
+In particular, one of the wines we recommend you to try is Red Misket wine.
+Fun fact: Despite its name, this variety is not red but rather white with pinkish skin.
+Red Misket wines showcase floral aromas accompanied by hints of yellow and tropical fruits like mango.
+Additionally, these wines have hints of green, further enhancing their complexity and appeal.

 Dry white wines produced with this variety not only stand out for their level of natural acidity, which will make them feel very refreshing on the palate, but also for being very balanced wines with an aroma profile in which floral notes of rose petals or violets stand out.